AMReX-Combustion/PeleLM/Exec/RegTests/Scripts/README.md

 A template version of a python script that can be used in AMReX regression testing framework to compute convergence orders.
 Should be used after multirun.py script.

 Usage:
-  ./pprocConvOrder.py pproc_exec
+  ./pprocConvOrder.py --pproc_exec prog.exe --test_name DummyTest
+  ./pprocConvOrder.py -h to get some info.

 Input:
-  * pproc_exec the processing executable path
+  * --pproc_exec: the processing executable path
+  * --test_name: a TESTNAME that will be used to find plt files of the test.
+Default is the current folder name.

 "Internal" user input
   * pproc_type: